 Brussels University (ULB) was thanked for the excellent hosting and organization of the 38th meeting of the JCT-VC.

-The JCT-VC meeting was closed at approximately XXXX hours on XXdayXX, XX January 2020.
+The JCT-VC meeting was closed at approximately 1400 hours on Wednesday, 15 January 2020.

 Annex A to JCT-VC report: List of documents